 The GAA was applied retroactively, meaning that people who were already living in the areas that were suddenly deemed to be ‘white-only’ were forcibly removed from their homes.
-Adding to the problems was the fact that rents in townships like Kwamashu, where ‘natives’ were not allowed to buy property, but only rent it, would sometimes be double that which were previously paying in Cato Manor.
+Adding to the problems was the fact that rental costs in townships like Kwamashu, where ‘natives’ were only allowed to rent property but not buy it, would sometimes be double that which were previously paying in Cato Manor.
 The forced removals in Cato Manor were carried out under the leadership of the Director of Bantu Administration, Sighart Bourquin.
 Despite supporting the process, Bourquin wrote to the City Council on the 23rd June 1959 to say that something had to be done to improve the lives of the workers in Durban so that they could afford the rents in Kwamashu.
 He pointed out that none of the City Council’s own staff could afford the rents.

-Resentment over the removal of people from their homes, and the issue of the municipal beerhalls which were destroying the livelihoods of the women living in Cato Manor who brewed beer as a means to make a living, came to a head on the 17th June 1959, when riots broke out, resulting in the death of four people, and the injury of dozens more.
+Resentment over the removal of people from their homes, and the municipal beerhalls that were destroying the livelihoods of the women living in Cato Manor who brewed and sold beer, came to a head on the 17th June 1959 when riots broke out resulting in the death of four people and the injury of dozens more.
 The incident was so horrifying that it took the heart out of the resistance to the forced removals, which gathered pace, with the last shack in Cato Manor being demolished on 31st August 1964.